 In Modi Korea, notably, Hon’ble Justice Ruma Pal, a Calcutta High Court Judge then, came up with a rather interesting proposition.
-It was considered that, “The legislature could not have intended to burden either the Chief Justice of India (in connection with all International Arbitrations) or the Chief Justice of a High Court (in connection with all Domestic Arbitrations) to be saddled with the impracticable task of determining the existence of the pre-conditions for appointment of an Arbitrator/Arbitrators in all cases.”
-As a solution, it was held that it is possible that, first, a designated Single Judge determine whether an Arbitrator should be appointed in terms of Section 11 and thereafter, the designated Single Judge, place the matter before the Chief Justice for naming the Arbitrator.
+It was considered, “Legislature could not have intended to burden either the Chief Justice of India (in connection with all International Arbitrations) or the Chief Justice of a High Court (in connection with all Domestic Arbitrations) to be saddled with the impracticable task of determining the existence of the pre-conditions for appointment of an Arbitrator/Arbitrators in all cases.”
+As a solution, it was held, it is possible, first, a designated Single Judge determines whether an Arbitrator should be appointed in terms of Section 11 and thereafter, the Designated Single Judge, places the matter before the Chief Justice for naming the Arbitrator.

-In Hindustan Copper, notably, a Designate Judge had first passed an order holding that the application for appointment of the Arbitrator was proper and then he had referred the application to another Designate Judge (of the Hon’ble Chief Justice) for actual appointment of the Arbitrator.
+In Hindustan Copper, notably, a Designate Judge had first held, the application for appointment of the Arbitrator was proper and then he had referred the application to another Designate Judge (of the Hon’ble Chief Justice) for actual appointment of the Arbitrator.